AaltoSciComp/scicomp-docs/rse/procedures/templates.rst

 Feedback
 --------

-.. collapse:: Feedback requests.
+.. collapse:: Feedback requests

    Hi,

    Some time ago, we helped you with ________________.
-Now that some time has passed, we would like to know if you had any feedback on the project.
+Now that some time has passed, we would like to know if you had any feedback on our support.
 This is very important to us to ensure the continuation of this service, so please take a minute or two to quickly answer!
-A quick reply to this is sufficient.
+A few numbers in reply to this message is sufficient.

    First off, we wonder how much time (mental effort) do you think our work has saved you?
-We know this can be hard to estimate, but any kind of rough prediction of "X fewer days/hours to plan, implement, and debug what we have done".
+We know this can be hard to estimate, but any kind of rough prediction of "I avoided spending X days/hours to plan, implement, or debug what we would have done otherwise".

    Then, what about these research outputs: how many have we contributed to?